 Engaging students in volunteer community service is essential for the development of well-rounded citizen leaders.
 Civic and community engagement prepares students to be informed and engaged global citizens who can promote and further the goals of society.

 Through this category, Rider encourages students to use their talents and energy to develop and sharpen their skills, providing benefit to communities both within and beyond the campus.
 Civic and community engagement offers an opportunity for students to work collaboratively to address critical needs.
 Students benefit from rich, real-world, hands-on experiences while learning to perceive, evaluate and better understand both the complex nature of social problems and community needs, as well as the measures individuals and institutions can take to address them.
 General volunteer work and community service is also recognized within this category.

 Arts, Media and Creativity (AMC)

 The arts bring energy, excitement and creativity to campus, making learning richer and more meaningful for students.
-This category encourages students to explore the human potential for self-expression through creativity in the arts, music, dance, drama, or creative writing.
+This category encourages students to explore the human potential for self-expression through creativity in the arts, music, dance, drama, multimedia, or creative writing.